 Beyond being ridiculously cheap, these things are pretty darned good bulbs, too.
 For starters, each one offers a full spectrum of white-light color temperature settings ranging from a warm, candlelike 2,700K to hotter, whiter daylight tones that approach 6,000K.
 No other bulb I've tested that retails for less than $20 can offer that, let alone a bulb that retails for less than $10.
 On top of that, Wyze bulbs are some of the brightest I've tested, ranging from 880 to 921 lumens depending on what color temperature you've got them set to.

-Read more: Top cheap home security devices of 2019
+Read more: Best cheap home security devices of 2020

 The only real downside: The Wyze app offers lighting timers and a vacation mode, but the shortcuts feature that you use to schedule lighting changes at specific times feels a little limited.
 No biggie, though -- you can schedule automated lighting changes using IFTTT, or an Alexa or Google Assistant routine.
 Read our Wyze Bulb review.

 If you want something a little more advanced than the Wyze Bulb, then consider going with.
 At $15 each, Philips' are a lot more affordable than you might expect, and can pair directly with Alexa or Google Assistant without need for the Hue Bridge.

 Want something more decorative?
 Hue is starting to releasewith fake filaments twisted inside (you've probably seen bulbs just like them at your local hipster dive bar).
 They'd be a good pick for exposed bulb setups where you aren't hiding your light source under a lampshade.